-Internship responsibilities vary considerably from organization to organization.
+Internship responsibilities vary considerably from organization to organization or field to field.
 At small firms, you might be given tasks very similar to those of full time employees and enjoy considerable responsibilities.
 At larger firms with regimented internship programs, you might share a tightly controlled set of tasks with other interns.
 Different supervisors within the same firm might provide different levels of opportunities to their interns.
 Both the Center for Career Development and the J.D.
 Power Center for Liberal Arts in the World monitor internship evaluations over time to identify and avoid sites that do not provide enriching opportunities, but it is impossible to ensure consistency of responsibility across internships.

 Being an intern may mean that you are less responsible than a full-time employee.
 It does not mean that exceptions are made for you to act like a student and not like an employee.
 Treat the internship like you would a job.
 If you plan to work in the field of your internship, your performance may well follow you in the future, and a good reputation as an intern may affect future job opportunities and enrich the value of the contacts you make.
 Even if you do not, a strong performance on the job can lead to more responsibilities, positive recommendations by your employer, better mentoring opportunities, and better overall learning outcomes.
+Many interns have left the NYC semester program with options to continue remote work, continue internships into the summer, or the prospect of a full-time job after graduation.
+First impressions matter.